MPT-1327: Spectrum efficiency

 Whilst MPT 1327 systems, unlike DMR or dPMR, do not employ digital speech compression to gain any Spectral Efficiency (voice channels per 6.25 kHz), there are several methods used that increase the Spectrum Efficiency (Erlangs per square kilometre, per 6.25 kHz).

-A spectrum efficiency advantage over a 4-slot TDMA system like TETRA is in areas where a low-traffic network is required.
-The absolute minimum TETRA installation would require one carrier, carrying one CCH and three traffic channels, using up 25 kHz of bandwidth.
+A spectrum efficiency advantage over a 4-slot TDMA system like TETRA is in areas where low-bandwidth channels are required.
+The absolute minimum TETRA installation would require a 25 kHz bandwidth in order to carry a control slot and three traffic slots.
 The absolute minimum MPT1327 assignment is a single non-dedicated control channel, utilising 12.5 kHz, in most cases.

 A non-dedicated control channel can be used as a traffic channel when all the other traffic channels are busy.
 This can be useful if the site is part of a multi-site network and has a very low traffic profile as the site could have a single channel rather than at least two freeing up one channel for use elsewhere.
 The disadvantage is loss of queuing, and data cannot be sent on the control channel whilst it is in traffic mode.
 A non-dedicated CCH should not be used as a "reserve tank" for a busy site as the lack of signalling will seriously affect the operation of the site.